trusttoken/contracts-pre22/README.md

 This contract is the initial owner of TrueUSD.sol.
 It splits ownership into 'owner' and 'admin' for extra security.

+### Delegation process

+To delegate calls to new contract, first deploy a contract that implements DelegateBurnable.
+Configure fees, burn bounds etc.

+Reclaim Balancesheets and Allowancesheets from TrueUSD, then transfer their ownership to the new contract.
+With the new contract call setBalanceSheet and setAllowanceSheet.

+Transfer ownership of the new contract to TimeLockedController.
+Claim ownership of new contract with TimeLockedController.

+If the new contract has function setDelegatedFrom, call the function with TrueUSD contract address as the parameter.

+call delegateToNewContract to delegate to new contract.

 ## Testing